sergioventurini/plssem/README.md

 The `examples.do` file contains many examples taken from the literature as well as some simulated data examples.
 All the example data sets are placed in the separate `data` directory in this repository.

+**Note:** if you installed the package prior to 5 May 2019, you need to manually remove the previous installation.
+You can do it by deleting all the files used by `plssem` from your Stata `PERSONAL` directory.

 # Authors
 Sergio Venturini, Department of Decision Sciences, Università Bocconi, Milan, Italy